claire123c/claire123c/README.md

 <h1>Hello World &nbsp; :earth_americas:</h1>

 - :bridge_at_night: &nbsp; My name is **Claire** and I'm a Full Stack Software Engineer in the Bay Area
-- 💬 &nbsp; Ask me about career transitions!
-I'm a bootcamp grad from Hack Reactor!

 <h3> 📫  &nbsp; How to reach me: </h3>
   <p>
     <a href="https://github.com/claire123c" target="_blank">